ludiosarchive/mute-new-tabs/README.md

 extension; see the instructions below.**

 This extension isn't in the Chrome Web Store because 1) I don't want to deal with it,
-2) you shouldn't blindly trust an auto-updating extension that can do anything, and
-3) it still requires touching `chrome://flags`.
+2) you shouldn't blindly trust an auto-updating extension with `webNavigation` and `tabs` permissions, and 3) it still requires touching `chrome://flags`.

 Install